NatWest Group (NYSE:NWG) Sees Large Volume Increase

-NatWest Group plc (NYSE:NWG – Get Rating) shares saw unusually-high trading volume on Wednesday .
-Approximately 154,104 shares traded hands during trading, a decline of 92% from the previous session’s volume of 1,914,554 shares.The stock last traded at $5.54 and had previously closed at $5.35.
+NatWest Group plc (NYSE:NWG – Get Rating) shares saw unusually-high trading volume on Tuesday .
+Approximately 183,852 shares changed hands during trading, a decline of 90% from the previous session’s volume of 1,772,788 shares.The stock last traded at $5.51 and had previously closed at $5.39.

 NatWest Group plc, together with its subsidiaries, provides banking and financial products and services to personal, commercial, corporate, and institutional customers in the United Kingdom and internationally.
 It operates through Retail Banking, Commercial Banking, Private Banking, RBS International, and NatWest Markets segments.